golemfactory/golem-docs/src/pages/docs/creators/golem-workers/basic-concepts-guide.md

 To manage clusters, Golem-Workers provides three API endpoints:

 - **Create Cluster** (`/create-cluster`): Creates a new cluster identified by a unique name.
-You can customize the configuration, specify the network characteristics, and define the common characteristics of your nodes.
+You can customize the configuration, specify the network characteristics, and define the common attributes of your nodes.

 - **Get Cluster** (`/get-cluster`): Retrieves information about an existing cluster, including the nodes within the cluster and their status.

 - **Delete Cluster** (`/delete-cluster`): Removes a cluster from the system, along with all its associated nodes.

-In order to rent any resource with Golem-Workers you need to create a cluster.
+To rent any resource with Golem-Workers you need to create a cluster.

 ### 3. Managing Nodes

 Once a cluster is set up, individual nodes can be added or removed.
-Each node represents a virtul machine with CPUs and/or GPUs, running on the Golem Network.
+Each node represents a virtual machine with CPUs and/or GPUs, running on the Golem Network.
 These nodes can run custom environments based on images of your choice.